USS Coronado (LCS-4): Active service: 2016–2022

 On 20 June 2020, the US Navy announced they would be taking Coronado out of commission in March 2021, and placing her, along with the littoral combat ships Freedom, Independence, and Fort Worth in reserve.
 The ship's decommissioning was deferred, and on 18 June 2021, Naval News reported that Coronado would be inactivated in FY 2022 and put on the Out of Commission in Reserve (OCIR) list.
-Coronado nevertheless took part in Portland Fleet Week 2022, on 8-12 June, along with destroyer USS Michael Monsoor, three US Coast Guard cutters and a pair of Royal Canadian Navy ships.
+Coronado nevertheless took part in Portland Fleet Week 2022, on 8–12 June, along with destroyer USS Michael Monsoor, three US Coast Guard cutters and a pair of Royal Canadian Navy ships.

-Coronado was decommissioned on 14 September 2022 at San Diego, California.
-The ceremony’s guest speaker was Rear Admiral Wayne Baze, commander of Expeditionary Strike Group 3.